 There are many accounts of how old he actually was when he passed, suggesting he was between 26 and 29 years old when he died on May 17th, 2018.
 His cause of death was multiple organ failure, which was likely due to his old age.

 Zenda: The Second Oldest Lion Who Ever Lived

-In second place is Zenda, living to be 25 years old in captivity before her death.
+In second place is Zenda, who lived to 25 years old in captivity before her death.
 She lived at the Philadelphia Zoo in the United States, featured as their African lion.
 This long life is much higher than that of other African lions since their average lifespan is about 10-14 years in the wild and about 20 years in captivity.

 Zenda passed away in captivity in the Philadelphia Zoo on December 29th, 2016.
 Her longtime caretaker for the 24 years prior – Kay Buffamonte – said that Zenda was the calming peacemaker of her pride.
 At the time, she was fairly healthy, consuming 10 pounds of steak on the Monday before her death.